+Camping and Encampments: No person shall camp or set up a campsite indoors or outdoors on University property unless expressly permitted in connection with Official University Events or by prior reservation approved by the University (subject to this Policy and the CSU Policy: Special Events on University Property).
+This prohibition does not extend to University-created, private accommodations for the express purposes of housing or lodging students, staff, or guests, including but not limited to, residence halls, University Housing, or other University approved facilities.

+For the purposes of this Policy, camping includes, but is not limited to, using University property without University approval at any time during the day or night for:

+sleeping or making preparations to sleep, including the use of bedding, equipment, or furniture of any type;

+the unauthorized storage of personal belongings;

+the presence of a tent, shelter, or other structure used for sleeping or protection from the elements;

+cooking or preparing food;

+the use of portable fans, heaters, heating devices, generators and other similar appliances and devices;

+engaging in any activity indicating that a person is using the area as a living space or for living accommodations.

+Items used in connection with unauthorized camping are subject to immediate removal by the University without notice.

+Prohibited Areas: In addition to Non-Public Areas, Expressive Activities are prohibited in areas that create safety risks, including but not limited to stairs, walls, rooftops, poles, trees, and other elevated or uneven surfaces.

+Temporary Changes

-Temporary Changes: The University may temporarily restrict expressive activities or change the physical characteristics of an area through the use of barricades, fences or other temporary structures or devices in areas that are otherwise open for expressive activities when needed for safety or security reasons or for Official University Events.
+The University may temporarily restrict expressive activities or change the physical characteristics of an area through the use of barricades, fences or other temporary structures or devices in areas that are otherwise open for expressive activities when needed for safety or security reasons or for Official University Events.

-Other Laws and Rules: All applicable laws, rules and regulations (including, but not limited to, the Student Conduct Code, Human Resource Manual, Academic Faculty/Administrative Professional Manual, Campus Facility Use Manual, CSU Policy:Signs, Posters, Banners and Flyers, and CSU Policy: Food and Beverage Sales and Service) must be followed whenever engaging in activities on campus.
+Other Laws and Rules

+All applicable laws, rules and regulations (including, but not limited to, the Student Conduct Code, Human Resource Manual, Academic Faculty/Administrative Professional Manual, Campus Facility Use Manual, CSU Policy: Signs, Posters, Banners and Flyers, and CSU Policy: Food and Beverage Sales and Service) must be followed whenever engaging in activities on campus.

 COMPLIANCE

 Compliance with this Policy, including the CSU Policy: Special Events on University Property, and the reasonable time, place, and manner restrictions, as well as any permitting obligations is mandatory.
-Failure to comply with this Policy may result in removal from University property, employee or student disciplinary action, and/or civil or criminal liability.
+Failure to comply with this Policy may result in removal from University property, removal of unauthorized materials or encampments, employee, or student disciplinary action, and/or civil or criminal liability.

-REFERENCES
+REFERENCE

 Colorado Senate Bill 17-062, Right to Free Speech on Campuses of Public Institutions of Higher Education (C.R.S. § 23-5-144)

 CSU Policy on Food and Beverage Sales & Service

-Lory Student Center Policies http://lsc.colostate.edu/lsc-policies/ Student Conduct Code
+Lory Student Center Policieshttp://lsc.colostate.edu/lsc-policies/

+Student Conduct Code

-CSU Policy on Food and Beverage Sales and Service CSU Policy on Signs, Posters and Banners
+CSU Policy: Food and Beverage Sales and Service

+CSU Policy: Signs, Posters and Banners

-CSU Policy on Sales and Solicitations
+CSU Policy: Sales and Solicitations

 CSU Policy: Special Events on University Property

+CSU Policy: Contacts with State and Federal Agencies and Officials (Lobbying and Advocacy Activities)

+CSU System Official Statements Policy

+CSU System Elections, Political Activities, and the Colorado Fair Campaign Practices Act Policy

 FORMS AND TOOLS

-LSC Flea Market Vendor Contract
+Room Reservations - Lory Student Center

 APPENDIX

 Laws Relevant to Rallies, Demonstrations and Gatherings

-This information is provided so that all people involved in a demonstration or assembly may know their legal rights and obligations.
+This information is provided so that all people involved in an Expressive Activity may know their legal rights and obligations.
 If you have questions about your rights or obligations during an assembly, rally, or demonstration, please contact the Colorado State University Police Department for clarification prior to engaging in behaviors that may subject you to arrest or fines.

 Obstructing Highway or Passageway: